oc8/glados-front/README.md

 # glados-front

+Glados is a web interface that lets you manage your home automation

 ## Retrieve environment variables
 In order to access the environment variables, it is essential to have them in a `.env` file.
 You can change them whenever you want.
 To do this, copy the contents of the `.env.example` file into a new `.env` file with this command :